-Thanks to the publisher and NetGalley for this advance read in exchange for my honest opinion
+Many thanks to NetGalley and the publisher for this title in exchange for an honest review.

-Many thanks to NetGalley and the publisher.
-I truly enjoyed this one.
+Many thanks to NetGalley and the publisher for this book in exchange for an honest review.

 This book is exactly as advertised.
 It is a compilation of easy to prepare, appealing small bites.
 There are recipes in categories including light snacks, dips & spreads, finger foods, savory plates, fancy bites and something sweet.
 A few of the recipes include crispy garlic butter smashed potatoes, salmon fritters, cheese stuffed chicken meatballs marinara, bacon wrapped asparagus, chunky guacamole and marinated feta with rosemary and orange.
 The instructions are clear and easy to follow.
 All in all, a great resource for those who are entertaining this holiday season!